RG9n/RG9n.github.io/write-ups/malresearching.md

 **1) Name the key term for the type of malware that Emotet is classified as**

-Threats part of General Info.
+Answer found in Threats part of General Info.

 **2) Research time!
 What type of emails does Emotet use as its payload?**